M7-TROJAN/Back-End/Learning/EF/02_Dapper  ORM/07_DapperAndTransactions/README.md

     }
 }
 ```
-- **Open Connection**: Creates and opens a new `SqlConnection` object using the connection string.
+- **Open Connection**: Opens a new `SqlConnection` object to the database.
 - **Begin Transaction**: Starts a new transaction using `BeginTransaction()`.
-- **Execute Queries**: Fetches wallet records, adjusts balances, and updates them within the transaction.
+- **Retrieve Wallets**: Fetches wallet records within the transaction scope.
+- **Check Records**: Ensures both wallets are found before proceeding.
+- **Update Balances**: Adjusts balances and updates the records in the database.
-- **Commit/Rollback Transaction**: Commits the transaction if all operations succeed or rolls it back in case of an error.
+- **Commit/Rollback**: Commits the transaction if successful or rolls back in case of an error.

 ### 4. **Using TransactionScope**